Hours of Operation:

 - Putting hands on or touching other passengers without consent.

-- Boarding the bus without the driver present.
+- Boarding the vehicle without the driver present.

-To ensure the safety of all passengers, the Macoupin County Public Transportation reserves the right to remove and/ or deny service to any passenger who poses a threat to the safety of themselves or others.
+To ensure the safety of all passengers, the Macoupin County Public Transportation reserves the right to remove and/or deny service to any passenger who has engaged in violent, illegal, or seriously disruptive behavior or poses a direct safety threat to others.

 Macoupin County Public Transportation hereby gives public notice of its policy to uphold and assure full compliance with the Title VI of the Civil Rights Act of 1964, and the Civil Rights Restoration Act of 1987, and all related statutes.
-Title VI and related statutes prohibiting discrimination in Federally-assisted programs require that no person in the United States of America shall on the grounds of race, color, or national origin, sex age, or disability be excluded from the participation in, be denied the benefits of, or be otherwise subjected to, discrimination under any program or activity receiving Federal financial assistance.
+Title VI and related statutes prohibiting discrimination in Federally assisted programs require that no person in the United States of America shall on the grounds of race, color, or national origin be excluded from the participation in, be denied the benefits of, or be otherwise subjected to, discrimination under any program or activity receiving Federal financial assistance.

 Macoupin County Public Transportation